Koed00/django-q/docs/tasks.rst

     # wait max 50ms for one hundred results to return
     result_group('frexp', wait=50, count=100, cached=True)

-If you don't need hooks, that exact same result can be achieved by using the more convenient :func:`enqueue_iter`.
+If you don't need hooks, that exact same result can be achieved by using the more convenient :func:`async_iter`.

 Synchronous testing
 -------------------

-:func:`enqueue` can be instructed to execute a task immediately by setting the optional keyword ``sync=True``.
+:func:`async_task` can be instructed to execute a task immediately by setting the optional keyword ``sync=True``.
 The task will then be injected straight into a worker and the result saved by a monitor instance::

-    from django_q.tasks import enqueue, fetch
+    from django_q.tasks import async_task, fetch

     # create a synchronous task
-    task_id = enqueue('my.buggy.code', sync=True)
+    task_id = async_task('my.buggy.code', sync=True)

     # the task will then be available immediately
     task = fetch(task_id)